 A spread collar is your go-to collar.
 The bread-and-butter button-down of your formal wardrobe.
 With wider points — angled outwards and slightly downwards — it’s a collar that really needs a tie to live up to its full sartorial potential.
 We’d recommend tying it together with a classic full or half Windsor knot.

-Emma Willis hand cut this Navy Cristallo shirt in their Gloucester Factory, and the poplin weave gives it a pleasingly casual edge.
-Hackett’s Royal Oxford is 100 per cent cotton and includes collar bones to keep it looking crisp.
-Or go to Gieves & Hawkes, whose tailored fit, semi-spread collar is the ultimate versatile button-down.
+Emma Willis hand cut this Navy Cristallo shirt in its Gloucester factory, and the poplin weave gives it a pleasingly casual edge.
+Charvet’s shirt is tailored from cotton chosen for its soft, smooth feel and has side slits so it’ll tuck neatly into your trousers.
+Or opt for Gieves & Hawkes‘ tailored fit, semi-spread collared shirt; the ultimate versatile button-down.

 Emma Willis Navy Cristallo Shirt